 While both tequila and mezcal are produced from the heart of agave known as the piña (which translates to pineapple), tequila is produced only from blue Weber agave, while mezcal can be made from one of dozens of agave varieties including blue Weber and many others.

-While both tequila and mezcal are made from the heart of the agave plant, how they are processed varies.
+Both tequila and mezcal are made from the heart of the agave plant, but how they are processed sometimes varies.
 Agave needs to be cooked in order to create fermentable sugars necessary to make alcohol, but how this is accomplished is distinctly different between tequila and mezcal.
-For mezcal, agave is roasted in earthen pits lined with lava rocks, while in tequila it's steamed in ovens above ground.
+For non-tequila mezcal, agave is roasted in earthen pits lined with lava rocks.
+In tequila, it's steamed in ovens above ground.
+This tends to give non-tequila agaves a smokier flavor than tequila.

-In general, tequila is double or triple distilled in copper pot stills.
-Mezcal is typically distilled in clay pots.
+In general, tequila is double or triple-distilled in copper pot stills.
+Non-tequila mezcal is typically distilled in clay pots.

 Tequila and mezcal are similar in that they are both categorized by age, and naming conventions are similar.